Beginning in Fall 2015: A new Concentration in Agroecology & Sustainable Food Systems is available within UCSC's Environmental Studies major

 Thanks to the Center's work and the presence of the UCSC Farm and Alan Chadwick Garden on campus, UC Santa Cruz has one of the longest-running programs in agroecology and sustainable food systems in the country.
-Most UCSC undergraduates interested in this field choose to major in Environmental Studies and pursue the Agroecology and Sustainable Agriculture area of emphasis (what the Environmental Studies Department refers to as an "informal focus," one of five such foci offered within the major).
+Most UCSC undergraduates interested in this field choose to major in Environmental Studies and pursue the Agroecology and Sustainable Food Systems concentration within the major (see the Environmental Studies Program Requirements and Information web page for details).
 Students can also develop their own focus area.

 In 2013, Environmental Studies faculty member Stacy Philpott was awarded a Higher Education Challenge Grant from the US Department of Agriculture.
 This three-year grant, along with funding from the Clarence E. Heller Charitable Foundation, is supporting the development of new courses and internships in agroecology and sustainable agriculture for UCSC undergraduates.
 For more information on the grant, see the UCSC press release.

 Watch Experiential Learning at the Farm and Garden: Undergraduate Internships.
 UCSC undergraduates Brandon Blackburn and Alyssa Billys produced the video as part of UC's Global Food Initiative.